Post-Tropical Storm Hilary pushes into Nevada after drenching Southern California

 Sunday was the wettest day on record in San Diego, with 1.82 inches (4.6 centimeters), the NWS said in a post on X, formerly known as Twitter.
 The previous record was on Aug.
 17, 1977, when 1.8 inches (4.5 centimeters) of rain fell in the area post-Hurricane Doreen.

+Despite the deluge, Los Angeles Fire Chief Kristin Crowley said no significant injuries or damages were reported.

+City Council President Paul Krekorian told a news conference that “Los Angeles was tested but we came through it, and we came through it with minimal impacts considering what we endured."

-The Los Angeles Unified School District, the nation’s second largest school system, said all campuses would be closed on Monday, along with other districts across the region.
+The Los Angeles Unified School District, the nation’s second largest school system, said all campuses were closed Monday, along with other districts across the region.
 San Diego schools postponed the first day of classes from Monday to Tuesday.
+For LAUSD students, grab-and-go sites were set up to provide meals.

 The Palm Springs Police Department said in a statement Sunday that 911 lines were down and that in the event of an emergency, residents should text 911 or reach out to the nearest police or fire station.

+A tropical storm last roared into California in September 1939, ripping apart train tracks, tearing houses from their foundations and capsizing many boats.
+Nearly 100 people were killed on land and at sea.

-As skies were clearing Monday in California, the National Weather Service warned of flooding underway in the Mount Charleston area west of Las Vegas.
-Forecasters said the threat for flooding in states farther north on Monday was highest across much of southeastern Oregon into the west-central mountains of Idaho “with record breaking precipitation” forecast for Monday morning.
+As skies were clearing Monday in the state, the National Weather Service warned of flooding underway in the Mount Charleston area of Clark County in Nevada, about 40 miles west of Las Vegas.
+Forecasters said the threat for flooding in states farther north on Monday was highest across much of southeastern Oregon into the west-central mountains of Idaho.

-Forecasters at the National Hurricane Center, meanwhile, were watching a disturbance in the Gulf of Mexico that now has an 80% chance of developing into a tropical disturbance or tropical storm before reaching the western Gulf coastline on Tuesday.
+In the Caribbean, meanwhile, Tropical Storm Franklin churned on Monday near Haiti and the Dominican Republic, where authorities warned residents to prepare for floods and landslides.
+Forecasters at the National Hurricane Center are also watching a disturbance in the Gulf of Mexico that now has an 80% chance of developing into a tropical disturbance or tropical storm before reaching the western Gulf coastline on Tuesday.
 Forecasters urged people along the coast in northern Mexico and Texas to monitor the system, adding that tropical storm watches or warnings may be issued later Monday.

-Lebrija reported from Ensenada, Mexico.
-Associated Press contributors include Freida Frisaro in Fort Lauderdale, Florida; Curt Anderson in St. Petersburg, Florida; Ignacio Martinez in Cabo San Lucas, Mexico; Mark Stevenson in Mexico City; Eugene Garcia in San Diego; Ryan Sun, Christopher Weber and John Antczak in Los Angeles; and Walter Berry in Phoenix.
+Associated Press reporters Freida Frisaro in Fort Lauderdale, Florida; Curt Anderson in St. Petersburg, Florida; Eugene Garcia in San Diego; Ryan Sun and John Antczak in Los Angeles; and Walter Berry in Phoenix, contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.